Post

 Synergistic Deliverables: A Solution-Oriented Modality with KPIs.

-1. Offline
+1. offline

-Due to a non-linear prioritization of competing work-streams, the preliminary synthesis for this engagement was not finalized; I will initiate a post-session reconciliation for subsequent outreach as to not unnecessarily increase labor costs by including this engagement’s attendees unrelated to such reconciliation.
+Due to a non-linear prioritization of competing work-streams, the preliminary synthesis for this engagement was not finalized; I will initiate a post-session reconciliation for subsequent outreach as to not unnecessarily increase labor costs by including this engagement’s attendees whom are unrelated to such reconciliation.

 Non-literals